GDSC-CAU/Wiro-Flutter-App/README.md

 # Project Wiro

-App-based Platform to reduce the incidence of lonely deaths.
+## An App-based Platform to reduce the incidence of lonely deaths.

 ---